csperle/NeighborhoodMap/README.md

 ```sh
 php composer.phar install
 ```
+This step downloads and installs all PHP dependencies that are needed by the neighborhood application.

 ### Setup the MySQL Database
 Create the necessary tables using a MySQL client of your choice (web-hoster often offer a [phpmyadmin](http://www.phpmyadmin.net/) frontend): execute the SQL statements in the `create_tables.sql` file.
 (Check if a `marker` table has been created.)